steffaniasierrag/MasterDS_Projects/Kickstarter_Project_Spark/readme.md

   * the original dataset ks-projects-201801 downloaded from Kaggle, and
   * the dataset kickstarter_cleaned obtained after the cleaning and preprocessing of the original dataset.
 At the end of the Data Preparation notebook you can find the line of code to download the processed dataset.

+## Dependencies
+* Jupyter notebook
+* PySpark
+* MLlib library

 ## Course Content
 Completed as part of the Distributed Data Mining and Analysis course.
-This project was developed joint to Andriani Paolo, Manai Eva, Napolitano Andrea and Velardita Michele.
+This project was developed in collaboration with Andriani Paolo, Manai Eva, Napolitano Andrea and Velardita Michele.